Last Updated: 2026.02.06

 Grievance Mechanisms in Partner Factories

-Fast Retailing asks factories to establish their own mechanism to address employees' grievances as part of proper business management following FLA's standards.
+Fast Retailing asks partner factories to establish their own grievance mechanisms to address employees' grievances as part of respecting human rights and providing access to remedy in line with the Fair Labor Association (FLA) standards and international frameworks.

 The United Nations Guiding Principles on Business and Human Rights (UNGP) defines eight criteria for an effective grievance mechanism.
-The eight criteria are "Legitimate", "Accessible", "Predictable", "Equitable", "Transparent", "Rights compatible", "Source of continuous learning" and "Based on engagement and dialogue."
-Fast Retailing requires factories to meet these criteria in the grievance mechanism guideline distributed to them.
-The requirements for grievance mechanisms are also stipulated in Fast Retailing's Supplier Guidebook and include:
+They are; "Legitimate", "Accessible", "Predictable", "Equitable", "Transparent", "Rights compatible", "Source of continuous learning" and "Based on engagement and dialogue."
+Fast Retailing requires partner factories to establish grievance mechanisms that meet the UNGP criteria, and these requirements are also stipulated in Fast Retailing's Supplier Guidebook and include:

 Compliance with the above requirements is confirmed through our workplace monitoring system.